 As you’re probably aware, new personal data security regulations are being introduced in all European Union countries on 25 May 2018.
 The General Data Protection Regulation (GDPR) strengthens the rights of the individual over the personal data that they provide to you.
-The GDPR is most comprehensive such regulation yet, so if you’re doing any sort of business with anyone based out of the European Union, then you will need to to ensure you’re compliant.
+The GDPR is the most comprehensive such regulation yet, so if you’re doing any sort of business with anyone based out of the European Union, then you will need to ensure you’re compliant.
 Failure to do so can incur a hefty penalty - up to 4% of your global revenue!

 As a global market leader, with offices, development centers, and customers on three continents, including the EU, Zift Solutions places great importance on data security compliance, and features that support the need of international businesses.
 We have reviewed both our data processing procedures and our product features to ensure that we continue to provide the best possible service to you.